Lund & Strachan - Divorce Solutions for the Entire Family

 Fax: (310) 392-6043

 Angus Strachan is a clinical psychologist whose work focuses on resolving problems between people.
+He is also an Assistant Clinical Professor of Psychiatry at UCLA.
 He mediates disputes between family members or couples going through divorce.
-He performs custody evaluations and handles post-divorce disputes as a Special Master.
-He does psychotherapy and co-parent counseling with individual children, adults, couples and families.
-He consults to organizations on team development issues.
-He has a special interest in partnerships and family businesses.
-Angus Strachan is also an Associate Clinical Professor of Psychology at UCLA in the area of interpersonal communication.
+He performs custody evaluations and handles post-divorce disputes as a Parenting Plan Coordinator/Special Master.
+He performs psychotherapy and co-parent counseling with individual children, adults, couples and families.
+He consults to organizations and family businesses on team development, personnel selection and strategic planning.
+Angus Strachan has also conducted research on family communication and psychotherapy process and outcomes at UCLA and other universities.

 Education